-Credentials: MS, CCN, CNS, LDN
+Credentials: MS, CNS, CKNS, LDN

 Member: American College of Nutrition, American Nutrition Association